 If habit is the unconscious explanation of the world, the reasons of familiarity may as well be among the trees, as a cat or lost golf ball among the animals, or in society.
-Whereas, at times, at any
+Whereas at times, at any street

-street corner or in the woods, the feeling of absurdity can strike any man in the face.
+corner or in the woods, the feeling of absurdity can surprise any man, almost striking him in the face.
 Suddenly too, it may seem, and from what is false anything follows.
 Ex falso sequitur quodlibet.

 "... facilis descensus Averno;

 noctes atque dies patet atri ianua Ditis;

 "... the path to Hell is easy:

 the black door of despair is open night and day:

 but to retrace your steps, and go out to the air above,

 that is work, that is the task."

 Errare humanum est, perseverare diabolicum.
 To err is human, to persevere in it is diabolical, where to know is an air -- even an atmosphere -- but not well joined, not knowing how to know, not recognizing the fair